Silver Fang: Anime

-The TV series was produced by TV Asahi and Toei Animation, with Tomoharu Katsumata serving as series director, Mitsuru Majima and Kenji Terada writing the scripts, Jōji Yanase designing the characters and Gorō Oumi composing the music.
+The TV series was produced by TV Asahi and Toei Animation, with Tomoharu Katsumata serving as series director, Mitsuru Majima and Kenji Terada writing the scripts, Jōji Yanase designing the characters, and Gorō Oumi composing the music.
 It was broadcast every Monday from 19:30 to 20:00 (Japan Standard Time) on TV Asahi affiliate stations from April 7 to September 22, 1986, for a total of 21 episodes.
 The anime adaptation ended with the Akakabuto arc, and the Hakkenshi arc was not produced.
 In addition, the development of the last half of the story is simplified, with some dogs lacking any lines and their appearances reduced compared to the original manga.
 Takayuki Miyauchi performed both the opening and ending themes, "Nagareboshi Gin" and "TOMORROW".

 Reception

 It received the 1987 Shogakukan Manga Award for best shōnen series.
+In Finland, the 1986 anime series has achieved a strong cult following.